-Portable tank - Bulk packaging (except a cylinder having a water capacity of 1,000 pounds or less) designed primarily to be loaded onto, or on, or temporarily attached to a transport vehicle or ship equipped with skids, mountinas. and or accessories to facilitate handling of the tank by mechanical means.
-It does not include a cargo tank, tank car, multi-unit tank car tank, or trailer carrying 3AX, 3AAX, or 3T cylinders.
+Portable tank-Bulk packaging (except a cylinder having a water capacity of 1,000 pounds or less) designed primarily to be loaded onto, or on, or temporarily attached to a transport vehicle or ship and equipped with skids, mountings, or accessories to facilitate handling of the tank by mechanical means.
+It does not include a cargo tank, tank car, multiunit tank car tank, or trailer carrying 3AX, 3AAX, or 3T cylinders.

-Proper shipping name - The name of the hazardous materials shown in Roman print (not italics) in Sec.
-172.101.
+Proper shipping name - The name of the hazardous materials shown in roman print (not italics) in Title 49, CFR, §172.101.